 If it’s warm enough then you might feel like a swim.

 Eden Camp Museum is near to Malton, a market town which is also worth looking around.
-It is about 28 miles inland, south of Whitby.
+Malton is about 28 miles in-land, south of Whitby.

-The museum trip should fill about 3 hours or so of your day, even more if you are interested in the wars and the past.
+The museum trip should easily fill about 3 or 4 hours or so of your day, even more if you are interested in the wars and the past.
 There is a pub on site and a restaurant too.
-Well worth visiting and not overpriced at all.
+Well worth visiting and not overpriced by any means.

 Redcar is a beach resort 28 miles West of Whitby.